 DIMENSION INDICATOR SCORE CRITERIA Affordability 0-100 100 points are awarded if BOTH of the following apply: (i) No discriminatory taxation (mobile specific taxes) is imposed on mobile money services, AND; (ii) No pricing regulation is imposed on any type of mobile money transaction.
-Government KYC 0-100 50 points are awarded for EACH of the following th (i) Government provides KYC verification for mobil authenticity of ID via access to Govt database); (ii) Government provides automated KYC verificati (ii) Government provides automated KYC verification for mobile money providers.
+Government KYC 0-100 50 points are awarded for EACH of the following that apply: (i) Government provides KYC verification for mobile money providers (verify authenticity of ID via access to Govt database); (ii) Government provides automated KYC verification for mobile money providers.
 Interoperability 0-100 100 points are awarded if the regulation does not prescribe the technical standards for interoperability.
-Settlement Access 0-100 100 points are awarded if MNOs and other non-banks providing mobile money have direct access to the country's retail payment settlement infrastructure.
+Settlement Access 0-100 0-100 100 points are awarded if MNOs and other non-banks providing mobile money have direct access to the country's retail payment settlement infrastructure.
 If only banks can provide mobile money or issue e-money, the points are awarded.
 If non-bank mobile money providers only have indirect access through a custodial bank, a score of 0 is awarded.
-Infrastructure and 0 Mobile money regulatory framework explicitly prohibits mobile money providers from earning interest on mobile money trust accounts. and Investment Environment 30 Mobile money regulatory framework does not explicitly address whether mobile money providers may earn interest on mobile money trust accounts, but it appears to be happening in practice.
-Interest Payments st Payments 70 Mobile money regulatory framework explicitly permits mobile money providers to earn interest on mobile money trust accounts, with certain restrictions on how the interest may be utilised or distributed (e.g., prohibition on distribution to customers, requirement that funds are distributed to customers, requirement that funds are used for customer benefit, etc.) 100 Mobile money regulatory framework explicitly permits mobile money providers to earn interest on mobile money trust accounts, with no restrictions on how the interest may be utilised or distributed.
-Financial Inclusion Strategy 0-100 (i) 50 points are awarded if the country has or has had in place a written national financial inclusion policy/strategy. (ii) A further 25 points are awarded if the written national financial inclusion/policy has or has had at some point a specific mobile element. (iii) A further 25 points are awarded if the written national financial inclusion/policy has or has had at some point a specific mobile element. (iii) A further 25 points are awarded if the written national financial inclusion/policy has or has had at some point targets to address the gender gap.
+Infrastructure and Investment Environment Interest Payments 0 Mobile money regulatory framework explicitly prohibits mobile money providers from earning interest on mobile money trust accounts. and 30 Mobile money regulatory framework does not explicitly address whether mobile money providers may earn interest on mobile money trust accounts, but it appears to be happening in practice.
+70 Mobile money regulatory framework explicitly permits mobile money providers to earn interest on mobile money trust accounts, with certain restrictions on how the interest may be utilised or distributed (e.g., prohibition on distribution to customers, requirement that funds are distributed to customers, requirement that funds are used for customer benefit, etc.) 100 Mobile money regulatory framework explicitly permits mobile money providers to earn interest on mobile money trust accounts, with no restrictions on how the interest may be utilised or distributed.
+Financial Inclusion Strategy 0-100 0-100 (i) 50 points are awarded if the country has or has had in place a written national financial inclusion policy/strategy. (ii) A further 25 points are awarded if the written national financial inclusion/policy has or has had at some point a specific mobile element. (iii) A further 25 points are awarded if the written national financial inclusion/policy has or has had at some point targets to address the gender gap.
 If the gender gap in financial access is less than 9%, according to World Bank Findex survey data, the points are awarded.
 If a country has no written financial inclusion policy/strategy but more than 95% of the adult population has an account (according to World Bank Findex survey data), 100 points are awarded.